Isosystolic inequalities on two-dimensional Finsler tori: Introduction

-This length functional gives rise to a Finsler distance $d_F$ on $M$ obtained by minimizing the length of curves connecting two given points.
+This length functional gives rise to a Finsler distance $d_F$ on $\T^2$ obtained by minimizing the length of such curves connecting two given points.
 This Finsler distance may be not symmetric if the metric is not reversible.
-However, when $M$ is complete then $(M,F)$ is geodesically complete.
+A geodesic is a curve which is everywhere locally a distance minimizer.